HieuKien2307/HieuKien2307/README.md

 **`Data Scientist | Machine Learning Enthusiast | Big Data Explorer`**

-Data Science major with a passion for turning data into actionable insights.
+I am thrilled to share that I have successfully completed my Data Science coursework, and I am now deeply passionate about transforming raw data into meaningful, actionable insights.
 I specialize in **Data Analysis**, **ETL and Big Data**, and **Machine Learning & AI**.
 Below is a collection of my projects aligned with my areas of expertise.

 ---